heriirianto/Capstone-Project-Bangkit2022/README.md

 ## 2. Cloud Computing

-Files contained in CC folder in this repository were one of our CC-division implementation that will provide the backend, cloud resource-connection, database, and other required "stuff" (bantu cari kata yang tepat dong guys wkwk) for this project. [to be continued]
+Files contained in CC folder in this repository were one of our CC part implementation that will provide the back-end, cloud resource-connection, database, and other required items needed for this project. [to be continued]

 <br /><br />

-## 3. ...
+## 3. Android Development

 <br /><br />
-tambahin dengan panduan penggunaan aplikasi, task apa saja yang dikerjakan, maupun keterangan lainnya